solislemuslab/tropical-stethoscope/example/readme.md

 2. Type `git clone https://github.com/solislemuslab/tropical-stethoscope.git` to download the entire GitHub repository.

 3. Download `JupyterLab` by typing: `conda install -c conda-forge jupyterlab`.
 More instructions can be found [here](https://jupyter.org/).
 Note that the instructions to set up environment (step 3-5) that we provide are for CPU users.
 However, it would be slow to use CPU to train neural network models.
-Faster alternatives for environment are Google Colab (instructions about it can be found in the bottom of this section) and servers with GPU.
+Faster alternatives are Google Colab and servers with GPU (instructions about them can be found in the bottom of this section).

 4. Download the necessary packages by typing the following in the terminal:
 ```